Devotions

 Spiritual Food

 A young woman said during a group discussion, “The reason I stopped going to my church is because I was not getting spiritually fed.”
-Being spiritually fed is vital to spiritual growth.
-Seeking and finding a place where we can receive spiritual food is important.
-However, just as vital is a proper spiritual diet.
-Sometimes […]
+Being spiritually fed is vital to […]

 Read More